TRK: From Denton To Sochi - Sheffield Discusses Johnny Quinn, Part 2

-In his first year, North Texas Director of Track & Field Carl Sheffield wasted little time in returning the program to its former glory.
+In just two years, North Texas Director of Track & Field Carl Sheffield has returned the Mean Green program to its former glory.

-With Sheffield at the helm, the women's team took first-place at the 2012 Sun Belt Conference Outdoor Championships, the best finish for the women since winning the SBC Outdoor Championships in 2003.
-He also guided the men's team to the most individual outdoor champions, five in 2012, since 2008 when North Texas had six individual outdoor champions.
+Sheffield also guided the men's team to the most individual outdoor champions, five in 2012, since 2008 when North Texas had six individual outdoor champions.

 Sheffield spent 12 years coaching as a Mean Green track & field assistant coach from 1996 to 2007 before departing for an opportunity to be the performance coach at the Michael Johnson Training Center in McKinney, Texas.

-Under Sheffield's guidance as the sprints and hurdles coach at North Texas, his athletes established or tied over 20 school records and earned more than 70 all-conference awards.
+Under Sheffield's guidance as the sprints and hurdles coach at North Texas, his athletes established or tied over 20 school records and earned more than 70 all-conference awards from 1996-2007.
 The Mean Green won four team championships while Sheffield was on staff, two on each of the men's and women's side.

 He brings enhanced credentials through his work at the Michael Johnson Training Center where he focused on improving the ability of his athletes to integrate linear speed concepts through biomechanics, motor control and performance analysis.